CodeYellowBV/run-headless-chromium/README.md

 Starts Chromium or Google Chrome in headless mode (using Xvfb) and forwards the output from JavaScript console to stdout.

+Xvfb only works on Linux and OS X; Windows is not supported.

 ## Usage
 `./run-headless-chromium.js [options]`